Ayush-Poddar-2003/TUTORIALS/JAVASCRIPT/00_Basics.md

 JavaScript treats a dollar sign as a letter, identifiers containing $ are valid variable names:

-## let

-- can not be redeclared in the same block.
-- must be declared before use.
-- Variables declared inside a { } block cannot be accessed from outside the block:

 ## var

 - Redeclaring a variable inside a block will also redeclare  outside the block: